bbzfc/bbzfc/docs/bbzfc_specs/bans.md

 ## Request for a ban on a specific user

 If someone sees that someone else is doing something bad, he can quickly report on that user.
 An in-game system will be created to allow to request a ban with just 2-clicks.
-However, to prevent from misuse of this feature, if an administrator reviewing this ban request (full logs of all player actions will be kept on a **Main Server**) will see that there is no reason for it, then the player who requested the ban will get banned himself.
+However, to prevent the misuse of this feature, if an administrator reviewing this ban request (full logs of all player actions will be kept on a **Main Server**) will see that there is no reason for it, then the player who requested the ban will get banned himself.